miro-ka/mosquito/README.md

 ## About
 Mosquito is a crypto currency trading bot writen in Python, with main focus on modularity, so it is straight forward to plug-in new exchange.

+The idea to build a new bot came because of I was missing following easy-access features in all of available bots available at the time mid 2017:
+ * **Multi-currency bot** - Be able to monitor and exchange several currencies in one strategy (no need to run 5 same strategies for 5 different currencies).
+ * **Easy AI plug** - Possibility to easily plug any of the existing AI/ML libraries (for ex. scikit or keras)

 ### Supported Exchanges
 Mosquito currently supports following exchanges: